os-autoinst/os-autoinst-distri-opensuse/tests/virtualization/README.md

 ```

-**Devel** is in progress, some choice has been made to speedup debuging (like restart
+**Devel** is in progress, some choice has been made to speedup debugging (like restart
 everything from a new window, to be sure we can validate a step, even if previous one was
 broken).